OctopusDeploy/docs/docs/administration/managing-users-and-teams/index.md

 ## Creating teams {#Managingusersandteams-Creatingteams}

-You can add teams using the **Add Team** button.
-A team is a group of users, and being a member of a team gives those users certain roles, which can be scoped.
+Creating teams lets you assign the same roles to groups of users.
+Users can be added to or removed from multiple teams, making it eaiser to manage permissions for specific users and teams.
+You can create new teams by using the **Add Team** button.

-For example, we can create a team that gives Anne and Bob access to view projects and deploy them to pre-production environments:
+For example, we can create a team that gives Anne and Bob access to view projects and deploy them to pre-production environments by assigning the role **Project deployer** to the team.

+We limit which projects and environments these permissions apply to by adding specific projects and environments to the team.

 ![](teams-create-new.png "width=500")

-In the example above, we've granted Anne and Bob the **Project deployer** role for the two OctoFX projects, but limited it to the pre-production environments - they won't have permission to deploy to Production.

 ## Roles {#Managingusersandteams-Roles}

-Team members can be granted many different roles:
+The different roles that can be assigned to teams are:

 - **Project viewer**:
   Project viewers have read-only access to a project.
 They can see the project in their dashboard, view releases and deployments.